undostres-com-mx/woocommerce-gateway-undostres/README.md

 To install the plugin:

 - Go to `Plugins`.
+- Click on `Add new` at the top of the page.
+- Click on `Upload plugin` at the top of the page.
+- Upload a plugin.
-- Click on `Deactivate` under `WooCommerce UnDosTres Gateway`.
+- Click on `Install now` at the side of uploader.
-- Click on `Delete` under `WooCommerce UnDosTres Gateway`.
+- Click on `Activate plugin`.
-- Accept the alert.

 ---